-Summer is the time of year that the grills come out and people enjoy cooking outside.
-Grilling is a great way to make extra delicious food in a super healthy way, but it comes with its own set of unique food safety challenges.
+Spring is the time of year that the grills start to come out and people can enjoy cooking outside.
+Grilling is a great way to make extra delicious food in a healthy way, but it comes with its own set of unique food safety challenges.
 Make sure you follow these rules to keep everything food safe!

 Use separate utensils and plates for raw and cooked food